 9. Should I attend the survey?

-Yes, if at all possible.
-I don't recommend shadowing the surveyor(s) all day.
+Yes, if at all possible. we don’t recommend shadowing the surveyor(s) all day.
 Give them room to complete their work and then meet with them occasionally to get any update.
 Most surveyors will find you and ask you to look at anything they find that concerns them.

 10. Does the surveyor check the rigging and sails on a sailboat I am buying?